paulenriquez/open-webui-config/README.md

 The purpose is to ensure **replicability**; resulting in **standardized** Open WebUI deployments.

 > [!NOTE]
 > I am not affiliated in any way with [Open WebUI](https://openwebui.com).
-I want to emphasize that this is simply a method for me to clearly "document" how my personal Open WebUI instance is configured.
+I want to emphasize that this repository is a way for me to clearly "document" how my personal Open WebUI instance is configured.

 ## 💭 Use Case